 3. Minimize Debt Expenses

-Consider how you can make your debt payments less expensive.
+There are some ways to adjust your regular debt payments.
 Refinancing student loans, for example, can help you get a lower interest rate.
 This can also lower your monthly payment and save you money in the long run, ultimately giving you more money in your budget to save.
 The same is true for transferring high-interest credit card debt to a balance transfer card with a 0% introductory promotional rate.

 4. Find Ways to Earn Extra Cash